 Not so fast.

 It was a production assistant from the Judge Mathis Show, which films inside NBC Tower.
 He took my resume and asked when I could start.
-Not exactly the unpaid summer work I was looking for, but it was something, and this inexperienced beggar was not worthy of being a chooser.
+Not precisely the unpaid summer work I was looking for, but it was something, and this inexperienced beggar was not worthy of being a chooser.

 Everything Worthwhile Starts out Small

 I returned to Tucson in the fall and embraced my new path as I interned at two of the local TV stations and our college TV station.
 I wasn’t sure if I was on the right path, but it came much more naturally than organic chemistry and I was excited about that!

 During the spring of 2012, I sent out 41 DVDs with clips of my face and my very green storytelling skills.
 This is how I would get a job in TV.
 From Mobile, Alabama to Grand Junction, Colorado and Bangor, Maine, I was willing to go to any town that would take me.

 On graduation day, I got an offer from WMBD-TV, the CBS affiliate in Peoria, Ill.
 Soon I would be showing up on the televisions in my hometown of LeRoy.